The following rules apply if you're installing Dynatrace OneAgent or Security Gateway.

 PROXY parameter.
 The value of this parameter is the proxy server address.
 Add the port number following a colon, for example

 username:firstname.lastname@example.org:8080 where both username and password need to be URL encoded.
 This is not supported for Security Gateway though.
-Security Gateway only supports format
+For Security Gateway proxy authentication, only the format